molloeduardo/creativa-popup/README.md

 You can import the JS file in two ways:
 1. Using the HTTPS link to the file: https://creativajs.altervista.org/popup/0.2/creativa-popup.js
 2. With offline file.
 If you want to use the offline file just download the archive, import the **creativa-popup.js** file in your project and use it into your HTML.
+## Examples
+You can download the archive from GitHub and try the **example.html** file.
+Or you can go here: https://creativajs.altervista.org/popup/0.2/example.html
 ## Where is the CSS?
 The CSS will be automatically included from the **creativa-popup.js** file inside the HTML head.
 If this not happens or you want to use it locally, just import and use the CSS file too.
 ## Customizable